Toddler in doorway of new affordable home.

 Affordable Rental Housing Opportunities

-Unfortunately, accessing rental housing as a low-income earner can be very difficult.
-Owners want to minimize their risks when renting out their properties, but some rules make renting inaccessible to those struggling financially.
-The HUD offers help to these individuals and households through its rental assistance programs.
+Unfortunately, accessing rental housing as a low-income earner can be a complicated process.
+Property owners often want to minimize risk when renting out their properties, but some rules make renting inaccessible to those who struggle financially.
+HUD offers help to these individuals and households through its rental assistance programs.

 Vouchers

-In general, if you meet, either as an individual or household, the HUD’s definition of low to extremely low income, you qualify for Section 8 or public housing.
+If you meet, either as an individual or as a household, HUD’s definition of low to extremely low income, you likely qualify for Section 8 or public housing.
 This means you have the option to find affordable rental housing or use assistance in the form of a voucher.

 If you have Section 8 eligibility and choose to use a voucher, you can find an apartment or home yourself.
 The voucher then helps to pay the difference between what you or your household can afford and the rental unit’s fair market value.

-But qualifying for Section 8 does not guarantee immediate accommodation.
+Keep in mind that qualifying for Section 8 doesn’t guarantee immediate accommodation.
 After the voucher’s approval, applicants have to wait for spots to open up.
 The system also often relies on a lottery system to distribute these vouchers.
 That leaves the time frame of when you could receive one up to some chance.
+Be prepared for a wait of several years in some areas.

 Please note that there are different names for vouchers that apply to other in-need groups.
 Section 22 refers to vouchers dedicated to seniors, and Section 811 vouchers go to those with disabilities.